The Goblin Gate

 The Goblin Gate (2010) is a young adult fantasy novel by Hilari Bell, a sequel to her novel The Goblin Wood.

 The story picks up immediately after the end of the previous novel with young knight Jeriah trying to save his older brother Tobin from the goblins and the hedgewitch Makenna.
 After Tobin escorts Makenna to the Otherworld Jeriah learns his brother will soon die due to the magical nature of the world he has fled to.
 To bring back his brother Jeriah is quickly involved in the complex politics and conspiracies of the Realm.

-Reception

-Kirkus Reviews finds that "Suspense is almost painful..." and concludes that "Fantasy readers, male and female alike, will gobble this book up..."
+According to Kirkus Reviews, the novel's "suspense is almost painful".
+Additionally, Sharon Grover, writing for School Library Journal, found that the novel did a good job exploring "the nuances of politics and the nature of good and evil", highlighting how, "through Jeriah's eyes, readers learn that immense wrongs are often committed to achieve a greater good".